comms-id/policies/README.md

 ## Support

 - GitHub Issues: [comms-id/policies](https://github.com/comms-id/policies/issues)
-- Internal: Contact platform team

 ---

-**This package is part of the Comms.ID digital identity platform**
+**This package is part of the Comms.ID Compliance, Communications, and Digital Identity Platform**